-Everyone is welcome here and you are our guest.
-We encourage you to be considerate during your stay in Tromsø by following these simple guidelines.
-In this way, you will contribute to preserving the beautiful nature we have up here and ensure the locals enjoy hosting you.
+We welcome you to our city and region, and encourage you to be considerate during your stay.
+By following these simple guidelines you will contribute to preserving the beautiful nature we have up here and ensure the locals enjoy hosting you.

 1 LEAVE NO TRACE – USE ESTABLISHED PATHS AND FIREPLACES

 As the saying goes “take only phots, leave only footprints”.
 Always use marked and established paths.
 Avoid leaving traces in the nature from pitching tents on soft, vulnerable ground or making stone cairns, etc. Only use established fireplaces and ensure there is no fire risk.
 Take your own firewood – never break off branches or twigs.
 Check that your fire is completely out before leaving.
 The lighting of fires or barbecues (including single-use barbecues) is not permitted in or near forests and other uncultivated lands in Norway from 15 April to 15 September.

 Respect the animal life, especially during the spring calving and breeding seasons.
 Always keep a good distance from wild animals and avoid causing them unnecessary stress.
 Remember to keep your dog on a leash.
 Don’t disturb abandoned checks or other baby animals.
 The removal of eggs from nests is not permitted.
 Avoid picking wild flowers as many wild flowers are rare so far north.
 Everyone has the right to pick wild blueberries, lingonberries and crowberries on uncultivated land.
 However, it is not permitted to pick cloudberries in enclosed areas.

 3 TAKE YOUR RUBBISH – ONLY USE EXISTING TOILETS